The Sherwood Foundation

 • Pre-application contact is mandatory for first-time applicants - use this opportunity to build relationship and confirm alignment before investing time in a full application

-• Social justice lens is non-negotiable - if your organization's values don't align with equity, civil liberties, and support for oppressed communities, don't apply
+• Social justice lens is non-negotiable - if your organisation's values don't align with equity, civil liberties, and support for oppressed communities, don't apply

 • Nebraska geographic focus is strict - all funded work must serve Nebraska communities

-• Large grants are possible - while median grant is $75,000, the foundation regularly awards multi-million dollar grants for capital projects and significant initiatives
+• Large grants are possible - grant range spans from $10,000 to $25.1 million for capital projects and significant initiatives

 • Two-generation thinking strengthens urban partnership applications - demonstrate how your work affects both immediate service delivery and broader community systems